 - Leverage each other when someone’s Super Powers are needed.

 - Help others strengthen their Super Powers by holding others accountable.
 Use your Super Powers when opportunities arise!

 - Enable others to recognize their own Super Powers.

 - Teach others how to develop their version of your Super Power.

 Remember, with great power comes great responsibility.
 Once you discover your Super Powers, use it for good, not evil.

-Thank you for taking the time to read this article.
-I look forward to seeing your comments below!
+Thank you for taking the time to read this article about intentional development!